serverless/serverless/docs/providers/aws/cli-reference/invoke-local.md

 * `--docker` Enable docker support for NodeJS/Python/Ruby/Java.
 Enabled by default for other runtimes.
 * `--docker-arg` Pass additional arguments to docker run command when `--docker` is option used. e.g. `--docker-arg '-p 9229:9229' --docker-arg '-v /var:/host_var'`
+* `--skip-package`, will use the last packaged files from `.serverless` directory.
+This will speed up invocation significantly as we can skip the packaging of all files before every invoke

 ## Environment